carlosal249/customer-Segmentation/README.md

 so after we separate customers into groups based on their characteristics, which groups could spend more?
 (1, 2, 4) which groups are unlikely to spend more?(0, 3)

+# I have also created a flask integration for presentation pourposes, feel free to use it too